MaggieWalsh/walsh_and_co/README.md

         ![Paint](assets/docs/paint.png)

-      * Contact - This page contains a form for the user to do a number of things, e.g. Book and appointment, online consultation, private home enquiry, commercial enquiry or other option to be specified in the message section.
+      * Contact - This page contains a form for the user to do a number of things, e.g. book an appointment, online consultation, private home enquiry, commercial enquiry or other option to be specified in the message section.
 There is an option to opt in, or out of signing up to the companies newsletter, along with an option to say how the user heard about the company.

         The user must submit certain details on the form in order for it to be successful.
 Once done, the user is brought to a success page that thanks them for their enquiry.
 It will redirect the user to the services page , as stated, after 10 seconds.
-This page has the same styling and navigation menu as the other pages, should an error occur and the redirect fails.
+This page has the same styling and navigation menu as the other pages.
+Should an error occur and the redirect fails, the user will be able to navigate the page as normal.
 There is some text to let the user know that the enquiry has been submitted, and that someone will be in touch with them soon.

-        Below the contact form, on desktop only, there are two cards that contain a photo of the London, and Dublin offices respectively, to give the user an idea of the locations.
+        Below the contact form, on desktop only, there are two cards that contain a photo of the London, and Dublin offices respectively, to give the user an idea of the company offices.

         ![Contact](assets/docs/contact.png)

     * ## Features to be Implemented in Future
-      * 3D Room Visualiser and Furniture Shop
+      * 3D Room Visualiser - To be able to provide clients with visual representation of the projected finished look.
+      * Furniture Shop - To allow clients to browse the furniture available, ahead of an appointment or to buy direct.
   * ## Technologies Used
     * ## Languages
       * HTML5